linglinuo/CPE-/README.md

 10404 Primary Arithmetic
 ---------------------------
-Children are taught to add multi-digit numbers from right-to-left one digit at a time.
-Many find the “carry” operation - in which a 1 is carried from one digit position to be added to the next - to be a significant challenge.
+Children are taught to add multi-digit numbers from right-to- one digit at a time.
+Many find the
+“carry” operation - in which a 1 is carried from one digit position to be added to the next - to be a significant challenge.
 Your job is to count the number of carry operations for each of a set of addition problems so that educators may assess their difficulty.